By: Marilyn L. Davis

 Alone I Can’t, Together, We Can

-Scott, Lydia, and I have other jobs.
+Scott and I have other jobs.
 Scott is also in school and getting ready to go to England.
-Lydia just moved.
 I’m a program director at a men’s facility with 55 recovering residents.
-None of us are complaining about our other workloads, after all, those jobs help pay the bills.
+We’re not complaining about our other workloads, after all, those jobs help pay the bills.

 When we collaborate with guest contributors, everybody wins.
 I know that reads cliché, but it sums up our philosophy.